jfadgen/deck-of-cards/README.md

 deck-of-cards
 =============

-Simple Deck of Cards model written in Java
+This is a simple Deck of Cards model written in Java, meant to demonstrate basic object-oriented programing concepts.